RabbyHub/RabbyDesktop/src/renderer/changeLogs/currentVersion.md

 #### New Features:

-- Upgraded the signing page for enhanced security
+- Upgraded the signing page for more types of signature
-- Supported to detect updates for Dapps
+- Supported to check rates in swap
+- Supported OKX account in Bundle
-- Supported Oasis Emerald chain
+- Supported Oasys chain